iqbal-arif/Angular-Concepts/2-directives/Angular-Directives-README.md

         1. Select Element from the web.
         2. In Web Console type "$0" ; this gives the current element
         3. Applying className: $0.className = 'highlighted' and press enter
-    2. Applying Directives on host through HostBing Decorator 1.
-Apply it in directives.ts: @HostBinding("class.highlighted") when highlighted selector is applied on HTML element:
+    2. Applying Directives on host through HostBing Decorator
+        1. Apply it in directives.ts: @HostBinding("class.highlighted") when highlighted selector is applied on HTML element:
-        <course-card
-        highlighted
+            <course-card highlighted
             (courseSelected)="onCourseSelected($event)"
-        [course]="course"
-        >
+            [course]="course">
     3. Apply Highlighted Directives as an Input value in HTML element
         1. Replace highlighted with [highlighted]="true" when applying as Input property for Highlighted directives.
         2. Add to highlighted.directive.ts